 Before You Buy Walking Socks

 Athlete's FootWith athlete's foot, the burning is limited to the area of the fungal infection.
-Usually it will also be itchy, red, scaling, cracking.
+Usually it will also be itchy, red, scaling, or cracking.
 Good foot care is the key to battling athlete's foot.
-The fungus likes to grow in damp places, so change your shoes frequently allowing them to dry out between wearings.
+The fungus likes to grow in damp places, so change your shoes frequently to allow them to dry out between wearings.
 Wash and dry your feet after walking.
 There are various powders and remedies to treat athlete's foot as well.

 Peripheral NeuropathyNow we enter scarier territory.
 This is damage to the nerves, in this case the nerves to your feet.
 Burning is one symptom of peripheral neuropathy, but it can also be a "pins and needles" sensation, numbness, tickling or tingling.
 One of the most common causes of peripheral neuropathy is diabetes.
 If you are experiencing burning feet and haven't had a medical checkup in a while, it is a good idea to stop putting it off and to discuss it with your doctor.
 Diabetes can come on at any age and it pays to begin addressing it immediately.